Sick Note/Social Welfare Certificates

 You may get Illness Benefit from the Department of Employment Affairs and Social Protection (DEASP) if you cannot work because you are sick or ill.
 You must be aged under 66, covered by the appropriate class of social insurance (PRSI) and satisfy the PRSI conditions.

-You must get an Illness Benefit claim form (IB1) and a medical certificate called a ‘Certificate of Incapacity for Work’ from your GP.
-You fill in the IB1 form and freepost it to the Department of Employment Affairs and Social Protection.
+You must get a medical certificate called a ‘Certificate of Incapacity for Work’ from your GP - which can now be submitted electronically by the GP through a secure system.
+You must send a paper Illness Benefit claim form (IB1) by freepost to the Department of Employment Affairs & Social Protection to open your claim.

 Your GP completes the medical certificate.
-Your GP can sometimes provide one medical certificate to cover the duration of your illness.
-You will get a paper medical certificate which you must fill in with your personal details and freepost it with your IB1 form to the Department.
+Your GP can sometimes provide one medical certificate to cover the duration of your illness, sometimes you will need to return for further review.

 The nationwide EmployAbility Service provides an employment support service for people with a health condition, injury, illness or disability and a recruitment advice service for the business community.